 |FALSE: President Obama has proposed a new design for the U.S. flag.|

 |TRUE: Image shows a stylized U.S. flag print offered for sale by the Obama campaign in 2012.|

 Obama Just Announced He Is Going to Redesign America's Flag

 Origins: On 5 April 2015, the disreputable American News web site engaged in their usual practice of posting old news under misleading, sensationalized clickbait headlines when they published an article titled “BREAKING: Obama

 Just Announced He Is Going To Redesign America’s Flag to THIS.”
 That “news” was neither “BREAKING” nor accurate, however: the underlying story was from September 2012, and the “THIS” referred to was a print of a stylized U.S. flag design offered for sale to supporters by Barack Obama’s 2012 re-election campaign, not a proposed redesign of the U.S. national flag.

 The item in question was a screen print showing a stylized rendition of the

-Another print by the same designers (“Our Stripes: Flag Print”), also for sale on the Obama campaign site, features a similar design in the shape of an outline of the United States:
+Another print by the same designers (“Our Stripes: Flag Print”), also offered for sale on the Obama campaign site, featured a similar design in the shape of an outline of the United States:

 The pages for both these items were removed from the Obama campaign site’s online store about four days after they went up.